dojo/docs/dojo/Deferred.rst

 progress(update, strict)          Called by the async process to provide progress updates.
 The second argument, which
                                   is optional, if ``true`` means it will throw an error if the promise is fulfilled.
                                   Defaults to ``false``.
-resolve(value, strict)            Called by the asnyc process, when complete, providing any results to be passed to the
+resolve(value, strict)            Called by the async process, when complete, providing any results to be passed to the
                                   callback.
 The second argument, which is optional, if ``true`` means it will throw an error if the promise is fulfilled.
 Defaults to ``false``. reject(error, strict)             Called by the async process to reject (error out) the deferred.
 The second argument,